NSLab-CUK/NSLab-CUK.github.io/_pages/4-archive.md

 ##### Dec 19th, 2023
 {:.no_toc}

-* [Tien-Bach-Thanh Do](https://nslab-cuk.github.io/member/osfa19730) has joined NS Lab@CUK as a Ph.D. course student.
+* [Tien-Bach-Thanh Do](https://nslab-cuk.github.io/member/osfa19730) has joined NS Lab @ CUK as a Ph.D. course student.

 ***
 ##### Dec 18th, 2023